 Syed Bhalki of Entrepreneur says, “Data support that creativity nudges can come from changes as small as a warmer cup of coffee or different colors in the room.
 Try switching out some of the items on your desk, orienting yourself differently, or doing an overhaul of the bulletin board you sit facing.”

 Also, a study was done at the Rotman School of Management in Toronto “showed in a series of experiments that participants displayed less creativity and cognitive flexibility when asked to complete tasks using categorized sets of information, compared to those asked to work with items that were not ordered in any special way. ”

 5. Write Down Your Ideas – Acknowledge the Creative Power Within.

 “You can always edit a bad page.
 You can’t edit a blank page.” – Jodi Picoult.

-To bring out your creative side, try to bring the thoughts from inside your mind out onto paper.
+Bring out your creative side!
+Try jotting down the thoughts from inside your mind out onto paper.
 Start writing down all of your ideas, no matter how silly or impossible they may seem.
-While you might have hundreds of bad ideas on the page, there’s probably a few good ones in there too.
+Just writing ideas down can help you to sift through your mind, similar to writing morning pages.

 6. Simplify Your Life and Feel the Creative Juices Flowing.

 “Our life is frittered away by detail.
 Simplify, simplify.” – Henry David Thoreau

 We have more information coming at us than ever before, and sometimes this can be overwhelming.
 Too much information can bombard us and prevent us from thinking creatively.
 Additionally, this can make it hard to find an original idea amid everyone else’s (not to mention it’s intimidating to take creative risks while listening to highly successful creative people share their stories).

 Consciously take breaks from all of the noise in order to be able to hear those creative whispers within.
 Each person has a unique point of view worthy of notice.
 Creating the space to pay attention to your voice is worth the time.